Common types of health insurance plans

 Health savings account-qualified plans

 Lastly, HSAs are employee-owned.
 This means that once an employee leaves your company, the account and all its money go with them.
+All contributions will stay in the HSA until the account holder withdraws them.

 An HSA-qualified plan may be right for you or your employees if: